Frances Blakemore: Early life and career

 She was born Frances Lee Wismer in Pana, Illinois, to George Wismer, a German immigrant, and his wife Emma.
 In 1908, after her father won 80 acres of homestead land in a lottery, the Wismer family moved to Spokane, Washington, and opened a lunchroom.
 Her father died in a car accident in 1915, when Frances was nine years old.
 Her mother later remarried and moved the family to Mabton, Washington.
 Frances graduated from high school in 1924.
-She worked her way through the University of Washington, receiving a Bachelor of Arts degree in 1935.
+She worked her way through the art department of the University of Washington, receiving a Bachelor of Arts degree in 1935.

 During her more than ten years as a part-time student, she taught private art classes, worked as a substitute art teacher at the university, sold handmade jewelry, illustrated children's books, and designed graphic art for area businesses.
 In 1929 she exhibited a set of linoleum block prints at the first annual exhibition of the Northwest Printmakers and won the Purchase Prize for her print, High Water at Moore's Point, Chelan.
 The following year she collaborated with Seattle artist Grace Perry to publish Twelve Block Prints of Lake Chelan.

 Illustration from a propaganda leaflet designed by Frances Blakemore, 1940s.

 While her fellow art students dreamed of living in Paris, she was fascinated with Japan.
 Soon after graduating from college, she married Glenn Frederic Baker, a graduate student, and moved with him to Tokyo, where they taught art and English at Hosei University, Keio University, and Waseda High School.
 She also earned money by drawing weekly sketches for Japan News Week and painting murals.
 She continued making block prints and exhibiting with the Northwest Printmakers.
 In 1940 she left Japan to avoid being arrested and interned, and spent World War II living in Honolulu, where she worked for the Office of War Information designing airborne leaflet propaganda for distribution in Japan.